LikhithaKrishnajaPilli/Business-Insights-360/README.md

 ❌ Limited data visualization—making it difficult for stakeholders to extract meaningful insights

-The need for a robust, real-time business intelligence solution was clear.
+❌ The need for a robust, real-time business intelligence solution was clear.

-Objective
+##Objective
 To develop a scalable, automated, and interactive Power BI solution that allows stakeholders across finance, sales, marketing, and supply chain to access real-time, data-driven insights for better decision-making.

 By implementing a structured data analytics approach, the solution aimed to: